 Reference

 The lookup tables the usage guide points at.
-A cron folder is plain JavaScript; the only magic is the entry-point filenames.
-These pages spell out that grammar, the module contract a script fulfils, the commands that drive the client and server, and every file that can live in a content root — so each guide page can link to one source of truth.
+A content root is a set of self-contained cron directories; a cron's schedule lives in its settings file.
+These pages spell out that settings format, the handler a cronhoster-cron-handler.js fulfils, the commands that drive the local scripts and server, and every path that can live in a content root, so each guide page can link to one source of truth.

 Scripts →

-The script module contract: what a cron script may export, the ctx it receives, success and failure semantics, and how require resolves.
+The handler contract: how cronhoster-cron-handler.js is run, the command-line arguments it receives, success and failure semantics, and how require resolves.

 Commands →

-The client CLI flags and the server-side service commands — starting, restarting and inspecting the API and runner, and pulling logs back.
+The local CLI flags and the server-side service commands: starting, restarting and inspecting the API and runner, and pulling logs back.

 Files →

-The content-root layout: naming rules, the ignore rules, supporting files, and the _env.json secrets file — each path shown as a pattern.
+The content-root layout: naming rules, the ignore rules, and sync-once immutability; each path shown as a pattern.

 The shape of a content root